 - JUL 2014 – JUL 2016.
 Chief of Criminal Division, Office of the Staff Judge Advocate, Headquarters, U.S. Army—Alaska, Joint Base Elmendorf-Richardson, Alaska.
 Responsible for all Army prosecutions for all combat units assigned to Alaska (bases at Anchorage and Fairbanks).
 Led a team of 5 attorneys and 10 support staff through well over 100 courts-martial including 63 contested trials, of which 8 were full jury trials.
 Cases involved child murder, adult and child rape/sexual assault, long-term domestic violence, child pornography, child abuse, drug distribution, fraud, desertion, and AWOL.

 - JUN 2009 – JUL 2011.
 Prosecutor, Office of the Staff Judge Advocate, XVIII Airborne Corps, Fort Bragg, North Carolina.
 Successfully prosecuted 37 courts-martial including 18 contested criminal cases.
-Cases involved rape/sexual assault, drug distribution on Army base in Afghanistan, counterfeiting, fraud, child pornography, and military-specific crimes.
+Cases involved rape/sexual assault, drug distribution on an Army base in Afghanistan, counterfeiting, fraud, child pornography, and military-specific crimes.
 100% conviction rate on all cases taken to court.

 - DEPLOYMENTS.
 War stories are available upon request, preferably over a beer: